Bereavement and grief

 If your grief is becoming overwhelming, or you are having trouble sleeping, talk to your GP.

-We cannot spend time together in groups during the coronavirus pandemic.
-So unfortunately it's not possible to have a large funeral.
+We cannot spend time together in close contact during the coronavirus pandemic.
+So, unfortunately, funerals may be a little different during this time.

-Mourners will also need to follow social distancing guidelines.
+Mourners will need to follow social distancing guidelines.
 This means keeping a distance of 2 metres (6.5 feet) apart.

 Bereavement is a difficult time for every family.
 We know that these precautions make it even more difficult.
 But they are in place to protect everyone.